Relative Error Streaming Quantiles: Full Mergeability

 \begin{lemma} Conditioned on the bounds in Lemma~\ref{lem:decay rank mergeability} holding, for any $0\le i\le \ell$, no compaction involving important items occurs at level $H_i$ or above during any merge procedure represented by any $i$-node in the merge tree $T$. \end{lemma}

-\begin{proof} By Lemma~\ref{lem:decay rank mergeability}, $\rank_{H_i}(y) \leq 2^{-H_i+1}\rank(y) \le B_i / 2$, where the second inequality follows from the definition of $H_i$.
-Hence, no important item is ever compacted during merge operations represented by $i$-nodes when the buffer size is $B_i$. \end{proof}
+\begin{proof} By Lemma~\ref{lem:decay rank mergeability}, $\rank_{H_i}(y) \leq 2^{-H_i+2}\rank(y) \le B_i / 2$, where the second inequality follows from the definition of $H_i$.
+Hence, no important item is ever removed from level $H_i$ during merge operations represented by $i$-nodes when the buffer size is $B_i$.
+The same argument also works for any level $h > H_i$. \end{proof}

-Next, we prove an initial bound on the estimated rank of $y$, namely, that it is at most $2\rank(y)$ with high probability (we do not need a lower bound).
-Such an initial bound will in turn be used within the proof of the final, more refined bound on the variance of $\err(y)$.